LadyNaggaga/training-tutorials/content/efcore/getting-started/samples/configuring-deletion/deletion-configuration/README.md

-# Manual Deletion Strategy
+# Deletion Configuration

-This code example demonstrates how deletion is configured in EF Core using the OnDelete method and its parameters: Cascade Delete, SetNull, and Restrict.
+This code example demonstrates how to manually configure the deletion behavior for EF Core using Fluent API.

 ## Code Files:
 - [Program.cs](Program.cs)